Wierzbno: History

-The Rabbit House palace, built in 1786, in southern Wierzbno, around which was developed Ksawerów.
-Photography made in 2014.
+The Rabbit House palace, built in 1786, to the south of Wierzbno.

+Some documents from 15th century suggest that a settlement existed in the area of modern Wierzbno, which was then deserted and incorporated into Mokotów.

+In 1732, a pavilion, designed by Carl Friedrich Pöppelmann, was built on the Rabbit Hill, in place of a rabbit husbandry established earlier that century.
+The structure served as a residence and an observation deck for king Augustus II the Strong, the monarch of the Polish–Lithuanian Commonwealth, during the military exercises and exhibition, which were held from 31 July to 19 August 1732, on the nearby fields in Czerniaków.
+It was deconstructed around 1735.

-In the 1770s, a land was given by king Stanisław August Poniatowski, monarch of the Polish–Lithuanian Commonwealth, to Józef Jakubowski, a brigadier in the French Army, who then established there a small agricultural estate, with a hamlet called Pod Wierzbą, later renamed to Wierzbno.
-It comes from Polish, meaning under a willow tree.
+In the 1770s, a plot of land was given by king Stanisław August Poniatowski to Józef Jakubowski, a brigadier in the French Army, who then established there a small agricultural estate, with a hamlet called Pod Wierzbą, later renamed to Wierzbno.
+The term comes from Polish, meaning "under a willow tree".

-In 1786, the Rabbit House, a neoclassical palace residence, was built to the south of Wierzbno, for Carlo Alessandro Tomatis, husband of Caterina Gattai Tomatis.
+Between 1782 and 1786, the Rabbit House, a neoclassical palace residence, was built to the south of Wierzbno on the Rabbit Hill.
+It became residence of buisnessperon Carlo Alessandro Tomatis, and his wife, dancer Caterina Gattai Tomatis, who was a royal mistress of king Stanisław August Poniatowski.
+The building was designed by Domenico Merlini.
 In 1794, during the Kościuszko Uprising, it served as the residence of Tadeusz Kościuszko, the leader of the insurgent forces.
-In 1816, Tomatis sold it to the Radziwiłł family.
-It is now located within the City Information System area of Ksawerów.
+In 1816, the building was sold to statesman Michał Hieronim Radziwiłł.
+Currently, the it is located within the City Information System area of Ksawerów.

-Fanshawe Palace built around 1850, as the residence of the Fanshawe family, the owners of Henryków.
+The Fanshawe Palace built around 1850, as the residence of the Fanshawe family, the owners of Henryków.

-At the beginning of the 19th century, Henryk Bonnet, a French-born clerk who served as the State Councillor and a judge in the district court of Warsaw, bought an area around current Malczewskiego Street, founding a hamlet of Henryków.
-It was originally settled by French people, and included a small palace residence of the Bonnet family.
-In 1824, Louisa Bonnet de Belon (1802–1876), Henryk Bonnet's daughter, married George Fanshawe (1789–1867; also known as Jerzy Fanshave), English-born chamberlain and colonel in the Imperial Russian Army.
+At the beginning of the 19th century, Henryk Bonnet, a French-born clerk who served as the state councillor and a judge in the district court of Warsaw, bought an area around current Malczewskiego Street, founding a hamlet of Henryków.
+It was originally inhabited by French settlers, and included a small palace residence of the Bonnet family.
+In 1824, Louisa Bonnet de Belon, Henryk Bonnet's daughter, married George Fanshawe, an English-born chamberlain and colonel in the Imperial Russian Army.
 The couple inherited the property around 1830, and around 1850, they built the Fanshawe Palace, in place of their former residence.
-In 1900, the palace was inherited by nobleman August Potocki, who, while never living there himself, had accommodated there the less wealthy members of his family.
+In 1900, it was inherited by nobleman August Potocki, who, while never living there himself, had accommodated there the less wealthy members of his family.
+The building was burned down in 1944, during the Warsaw Uprising in the Second World War.